I had a show cancelled last month, because of bad weather. That's never happened to me before. Also, I can now be reached if needed.

 Bunch more Main & Abbott shows, particularly at Buster's which has become a hangout of sorts for the Big Band types in the city.
 AKA will be providing pre-show and intermission entertainment at The Lakeside Players spring show in April.
 Facebook didn't work out.
 Having someone, impersonating one of my friends, reach out for money was the nail in the coffin.

-Work hasn't had much to do with container technology, but I've found myself needing to spin up a few at home.
+I've found myself needing to spin up a few containers recently.
 Podman looks like a decent container engine.
 I like how they've made it systemd-aware, creating unit/service files so that you can treat a container like any other service on a machine.